Ibane Bowat

-Ibane Bowat (born 15 September 2002) is a professional footballer who plays as a centre-back for club Portsmouth.
+Ibane Bowat (born 15 September 2002) is a professional footballer who plays as a centre-back for club Huddersfield Town.
 Born in England, he is a youth international for Scotland.

 Early life

 Born in the London borough of Kingston upon Thames, Bowat was in the academy at Chelsea from under-6 level before leaving at under-12 level.
 He played less football at the start of his teenage years and played age group rugby union for Harlequins RFC before joining Fulham at under-16 level, having found he missed playing football.

 Club career

 Bowat joined FC Den Bosch from Fulham in January 2023 on loan with the option to buy.
 He made his senior debut on 20 January 2023 being named in the starting XI as FC Den Bosch hosted Jong PSV at the De Vliert in the Eerste Divisie.
 On 13 July 2023, Bowat signed a new contract with Fulham until 2025 and was subsequently loaned out to Austrian Bundesliga side TSV Hartberg.